Microsoft-Web/HOL-MVC4ModelsAndDataAccess/HOL.md

 <a name="Ex3Task4" />
 #### Task 4 - Running the Application ####

-In this task, you will try out the Application in a web browser and obtain album details based on its Id.
+In this task, you will run the Application in a web browser and obtain album details by their Id.

 1. Press **F5** to run the Application.

 1. The project starts in the Home page.
-Change the URL to **/Store/Details/500** to verify that the results are being pulled from the database.
+Change the URL to **/Store/Details/500** to verify that the results are being retrieved from the database.

  	![Browsing StoreDetails500](./images/Browsing-StoreDetails500.png?raw=true "Browsing StoreDetails500")